My name is Philip Shetler-Jones. Other information about my interests and work can be found here

 Since that speech in Porsmouth the range, intensity and significance of the Anglo-Japan ‘quasi alliance’ has increased beyond what I would have imagined possible.
 In this blog I will try to chart its progress, raise the level of public awareness, and support the creation of a community who share an interest in the idea of a new type of “Anglo-Japan alliance”.

-When COVID is passed, I will host a dinner in London and Japan to bring this community together.
+When travel limits caused by COVID are behind us passed, I will host a dinner in London and Japan to bring this community together.